Key Concepts

 Optimistic Rollups

-Optimistic rollups are a Layer 2 scaling solution for blockchains that enhance transaction throughput and reduce costs by assuming transactions are valid and only verifying them if a challenge is raised.
-This method relies on a challenge period during which validators can dispute transactions they believe to be incorrect.
-If no disputes are raised, the transactions are considered final.
-Optimistic rollups significantly improve scalability while maintaining security, making them an efficient solution for handling a higher volume of transactions on blockchain networks.
+A Layer 2 scaling solution that improves transaction throughput and reduces costs by assuming transactions are valid unless challenged.
+During a set challenge period, validators can dispute transactions they believe are incorrect.
+If no disputes are raised, transactions become final.
+Optimistic rollups enhance scalability while maintaining security, making them effective for handling higher transaction volumes.

 Learn more about Optimistic Rollups